cosmos/mainnet/GENESIS.md

 # Disclaimer

-The Cosmos Hub is *highly* experimental software.
+The Columbus is *highly* experimental software.
 In these early days, we can expect to have issues, updates, and bugs.
 The existing tools require advanced technical skills and involve risks which are outside of the control of the Interchain Foundation and/or the Tendermint team (see also the risk section in